-The Waterworks Museum is among the most entertaining and fascinating places to visit in Bratislava.
+The Waterworks Museum is among Bratislava’s most entertaining and fascinating places.
 The museum is dedicated to the current and historical waterworks system of the capital of Slovakia.

 Its exhibits focus on the town’s water system throughout history.
-It is housed in the newly rebuilt electric section of the town’s first freshwater pump station, built in 1886.
+It was housed in the newly rebuilt electric section of the town’s first freshwater pump station in 1886.

-The Waterworks Museum is also home to the waterworks garden, a quaint public space perfect for relaxing and ideal for picnics and family outings.
+The Waterworks Museum is also home to the Waterworks garden, a quaint public space perfect for relaxing, picnics, and family outings.

-The building is fairly unique as it was constructed in a functionalist style, but also with a relatively uncommon terrazzo floor.
-Notice the shield on the entryway facade, which has been engraved with the city’s coat of arms.
+The building is fairly unique as it was constructed in a functionalist style and has a relatively uncommon terrazzo floor.
+Notice the shield on the entryway facade engraved with the city’s coat of arms.

-The original well of the Bratislava water supply system, which is located on the island of Siho, has been conserved as a historical landmark to the city.
+The original well of the Bratislava water supply system, located on the island of Siho, has been conserved as a historical landmark in the city.

 16. Slovenské Národné Múzeum – Archeologické Múzeum

 The Slovenské národné múzeum – Archeologické múzeum (Slovak National Museum – Museum of Archaeology) is among the greatest galleries to see in Bratislava.
-It is a specialized gallery, part of the Slovak National Museum that operates galleries throughout the entire country.
+A specialized gallery, part of the Slovak National Museum, operates galleries nationwide.

 The work of its personnel involves collecting and preserving artifacts, conducting scientific research, exhibiting their finds, and hosting seminars and lectures.

-The Museum of Archaeology’s extensive collections contain many finds from its own archaeological research and loaned finds from other museums and private collections.
-The main structure and facilities of the Museum of Archaeology are located on Iková ul.12 in Bratislava in the Renaissance Kamper manor complex.
+The Museum of Archaeology’s extensive collections contain many finds from its archaeological research and loaned finds from other museums and private collections.

 See Related: Best Party Cities in Europe